 - salt and pepper to taste

-4. In a large pot or brining bag (I used an oven bag), combine cooled cider mixture with bourbon and water.
+- 4. In a large pot or brining bag (I used an oven bag), combine the cooled cider mixture with bourbon and water.

-6. Once brined, remove the turkey from brine and place bird on roasting rack.
+- 6. Once brined, remove the turkey from the brine and place the bird on the roasting rack.

-10. Rub all over the turkey, making sure to peel the skin back from breast and spread some of the butter under the skin.
+- 10. Rub all over the turkey, making sure to peel the skin back from the breast and spread some of the butter under the skin.

-12. Pour 1/2 cup of water (or additional chicken broth, if desired) to bottom of the roasting pan.
+- 12. Pour 1/2 cup of water (or additional chicken broth, if desired) to the bottom of the roasting pan.

 To make the gravy: